 The term gesso simply refers to chalk, gypsum, or plaster.
 The term came to be used in the 20th century to describe a primer made from chalk and acrylic polymer emulsion.
 What follows is a recipe for traditional gesso made with hide glue, used in egg tempera, casein, and even oil painting.

-To gesso a panel, first apply a thin layer of rabbitskin glue, same recipe as above but without the marble dust.
+To gesso a panel, first apply a thin layer of rabbitskin glue without any marble dust added.
 Follow this with at least 4 thin even coats of gesso, dry between each layer.
 The next day, sand your panel starting with say 120 grit sandpaper, moving on up to 400 grit or so, even 1000 grit if you like for a fantastically smooth surface.

 This recipe is adapted from the American Egg Tempera Society.